rs1701/apersharp/README.md

 ## Using Apersharp output

-Steps 5 till 7 of Apersharp will create a master table for the cube that was processed.
-The file location will be
+Steps 5 till 7 of Apersharp will create a master table for the cube that was processed and table with candidates for absorption based on a basic signal-to-noise test.
+The file locations will be
 ```
 <output_directory>/<taskid>/cube_<cube_number>/<taskid>_Cube<cube_number>_all_sources.csv
 ```